Skip to content

 妈妈看不看电视?(Māma kànbúkàn diànshì?)

-Does mother watch TV or not?
+Does mon watch TV or not?

 6. Using (是)…还是 to form selective questions